An average case efficient algorithm for solving two-variable linear Diophantine equations: Introduction

 \end{enumerate}

-The rest of the paper is organized as follows.
+The subsequent sections of this paper are organized as follows.
 In Section \ref{secNot}, we introduce mathematical notations used throughout the paper.
 Section \ref{secRAlgo} provides an overview of the DEA-R and EEA-R algorithms and the improvement of the DEA-R over the EEA-R algorithm.
 EEA-R algorithm is the recursive Extended Euclid's algorithm, which is given in \cite{cormen2009introduction}.
 In Section 3, we reduce a recursive version of the EEA-R algorithm to an iterative version.
 We refer to this algorithm as EEA-I, which is used in comparison in Section \ref{secIR}.
-We propose an iterative version (DEA-I algorithm) of the recursive algorithm (DEA-R algorithm) in Section \ref{secDEAI}.
+Section \ref{secDEAI} presents iterative version (DEA-I algorithm) of the recursive algorithm (DEA-R algorithm).
 The proof of periodicity of the number of recursive function calls in DEA-R is presented in Section \ref{secPNRC}.
 Section \ref{secACAD} presents the average case analysis of DEA-R, along with a theorem that is applicable in the analysis of the algorithm.
 Section \ref{secIR} reports the implementation and results of comparing the DEA-I with the extended Euclid's algorithm.
 In Section \ref{secCon}, we conclude the paper and discuss possible future works.